 This guide gives a detailed introduction to create a proof of concept and how to set up a pilot before going into production.
 Feel free to contact firstname.lastname@example.org for further questions.

-- want to set up location-based services at the point-of-sale
+- Set up location-based services at the point-of-sale

-- want to collect location data with your own mobile apps
+- Collect location data with your own mobile apps

-- want to integrate location data into your marketing or CRM solution in real-time
+- Integrate location data into your marketing or CRM solution in real-time

 If you are interested in app-based solutions download the:

-Open this app and go to "Settings".
-Select "Enable your own account" and enter your API token.
+Open this app and login with your Proximity DMP account (Request access if you don't have an account) or enter your API token.
 In the Proximity DMP web client under Settings --> Application you will find your API token that authorizes mobile apps to retrieve data.
 You have to keep this token private.
 It's easier to directly scan the QR code.